matthewfeickert/talk-cms-analysis-tools-task-force/talk.md

 .kol-1-3[
 <br>
-- pyhf focuses on the modeling (library not a framework)
+- .bold[pyhf] focuses on the modeling (library not a framework)
+- Leverage the design of the .bold[Scikit-HEP ecosystem] and close communication between pyhf dev team and cabinetry lead dev Alexander Held
-- cabinetry designs & steers template profile likelihood fits
+- .bold[cabinetry] designs & steers template profile likelihood fits
 - Uses pyhf as the inference engine
 - Provides common visualization for inference validation ]